 Credit Transfer relates to formal qualifications or units of competencies that have been gained from the previous study at a recognised training organisation (RTO) or TAFE that are the same as the units delivered at ACES (see below).
 As part of this application, you need to supply a ‘Statement of Attainment’ which has been certified by the appropriate authority.
 Fees do not apply for this application.
 Building biology students who have completed the ‘BSBSMB404 Undertake small business planning’ OR ‘BSBESB401 Research and develop business plans’ from a Registered Training Organisation (RTO) or TAFE will be granted a Credit Transfer for this unit.
 Download the Credit Transfer Form HERE.

 There are currently no vaccine mandates required for students enrolled in our courses.
-Whilst students attending onsite (field training) are not required to show evidence that they have received two doses of a COVID-19 vaccination, they are encouraged to practice social distancing (1.5m), regular handwashing and use of sanitiser, and take regular breaks outside.
+In addition staff and students are no longer required to wear masks.
 In the likelihood this changes due to State and Federal Government directions, students will be immediately notified.
-QR Code check-in requirements are no longer required however trainers will continue to complete class rolls for field training.
-Staff and students are no longer required to wear masks.
 For more information, refer to our COVID Policy.